-15.09.025 Mixed-use building and downtown business district multifamily development.
+15.09.025 Mixed-use buildings.

 A. Purpose and Intent.

 1. To provide a streamlined process for new development or redevelopment projects that include a mixture of high density residential along with complementary retail, commercial, or professional uses at a scale that is compatible with the surrounding neighborhood.